 Crash cymbals are generally a bit smaller than ride cymbals – a typical size being 16″.
 They’re designed to be hit quite hard with a glancing blow from the shoulder of the stick.
 Normally crashes are used as accent notes, for example at the end of a fill, however you can also ‘ride’ the crash, playing powerful rhythmic patterns similar to what would be played on the hi-hats or ride cymbal.
 It’s very common in rock music to ride the crash in particularly loud parts of the song – have a listen to The Pretender by the Foo Fighters where Taylor Hawkins switches between riding the ride and riding the crash during the choruses (4 bars of ride, 4 bars of riding the crash etc.).

 It’s quite common to have several crash cymbals around the drum kit in a variety of sizes.
 Generally speaking larger cymbals will have a louder sound and longer sustain whereas smaller crash cymbals will be quieter with a shorter sustain.
 Having a choice of crash cymbals is both convenient, in terms of having one near to the last drum you played and also allows the player to develop a richer and more varied sonic palette.
 For example, if a fill calls for two crashes in short succession it often sounds better for these to be played on two different cymbals.
+For really powerful moments you might hit both at the same time!

 Other Cymbals / Percussion Items

-The above describes a fairly basic 5 piece drum kit but after you’ve been playing a while you’ll probably want to upgrade and add-on to what you’ve got.
+The above describes a fairly basic 5 piece drum kit but after you’ve been playing for a while you’ll probably want to upgrade and add to what you’ve got.
 What you add is completely up to you and largely dependent on the sort of music you play.
 If I list every item of percussion that can be included as part of a drum kit this page would never end, but here are a few common ‘extras’ that you might want to consider.

 A splash cymbal is essentially a very small crash cymbal.
 A typical size is 8″ but they’re available in a range of sizes and variations to give extra texture to your playing.
 A splash is great to use as a subtle accent cymbal and because they’re small they can fit in places where other cymbals can’t!